lukecav/awesome-elementor/README.md

 * [GT3 Elementor Photo Gallery](https://wordpress.org/plugins/gt3-elementor-photo-gallery/) - Easy to use GT3 photo gallery for Elementor drag and drop page builder.
 Build your creative online photo galleries fast.
 * [Mosaic Gallery Addon for Elementor](https://wordpress.org/plugins/mosaic-gallery-for-elementor/) - Mosaic Gallery Addon for Elementor plugin.
 * [Piotnet Addons For Elementor](https://wordpress.org/plugins/piotnet-addons-for-elementor/) - Piotnet Addons For Elementor (PAFE) adds many new features for Elementor.
+* [Smart Fonts for Elementor](https://wordpress.org/plugins/codevision-elementor-smart-fonts/) - Adding your beloved TrueType Fonts to your website was never easier before.
+Comes also with full Elementor Styling Support.
+* [Sina Extension for Elementor](https://wordpress.org/plugins/sina-extension-for-elementor/) - A collection of high-quality widgets for Elementor page builder.
+* [Polylang Connect for Elementor](https://wordpress.org/plugins/connect-polylang-elementor/) - Connect the Polylang multilingual plugin with Elementor Page Builder: This plugin will make Elementor and Polylang show the correct language templates, especially with Elementor Pro Theme Builder.

 ## Themes which work well with Elementor
 * [OceanWP](https://oceanwp.org/) - OceanWP is the perfect WordPress theme totally free to use with your prefered page builder.